quicwg/wg-materials/interim-18-06/minutes.md

 Gabriel / Nick: likes implicit and symmetry on both sides in face of loss

-Mnot: can you not live with any of the options: 1 hum Who prefers implicit open: lots, who prefers explicit open: a little Strong preference declared by chair for implicit open`
+Mnot: can you not live with any of the options: 1 hum

+Who prefers implicit open: lots, who prefers explicit open: a little

+Strong preference declared by chairs for implicit open

-#58 frame type extensibility (page 8)
+#### 58 frame type extensibility (page 8)

 Mnot asks who has strong opinions on outcome; ~8 hands raised